 If you want to have a physical store, find a high-traffic location where many potential customers can see your shop and products.
 Depending on your budget, you can rent a space in a mall, within your neighborhood, near a school, or any place where your target customers pass by.

-Although cash on delivery is still the preferred payment method among Pinoy shoppers, it's also good to provide alternatives to customers who want the convenience of paying without cash.
+Although cash on delivery is still the preferred payment method in the Philippines, it's also good to provide alternatives to customers who want the convenience of cashless payments.

-Open different savings accounts (ideally with major banks like BDO, BPI, and Metrobank), so paying customers can make an over-the-counter deposit at the nearest branch, or simply transfer funds to you via online or mobile banking.
+Open different savings accounts (ideally with major banks like BPI and Metrobank), so paying customers can make an over-the-counter deposit at the nearest branch, or simply transfer funds to you via online or mobile banking.

-Online sellers who are on Lazada or Shopee need not worry about shipping their products because the e-commerce websites handle it for them.
+Online sellers who are on Lazada and Shopee need not worry about shipping their products because these e-commerce websites handle it for them.

-Some small buy and sell business owners operate without business registration papers, and that could be fine if the online marketplace they're selling on allows it.
+Some small buy-and-sell business owners operate without business registration papers and a business permit, and that's fine if the online marketplace they're selling on allows it.
 For instance, Lazada and Shopee don't require proof of business registration from individual online retailers of unbranded products.

-However, if you’ll be selling as an official or authorized dealer of a brand and want to gain legal status for your business, then get the necessary registration documents.
-Apply for a business registration certificate at the Department of Trade and Industry (DTI) and mayor’s permit at your city or municipal hall.
+However, if you're an official or authorized dealer of a brand and want to gain legal status for your business, then get the necessary registration documents.
+Apply for a business registration certificate at the Department of Trade and Industry (DTI) and Mayor's Permit at your city or municipal hall.
 Also, get a BIR Certificate of Registration and file your income tax return at the Bureau of Internal Revenue.

 Will you hire an assistant or customer support staff?
-You're required by law to register yourself as an employer and your new hires to the BIR, SSS, PhilHealth, and Pag-IBIG.
+You're required by law to register your new hires to the BIR, SSS, PhilHealth, and Pag-IBIG.

 Marketing is an important aspect of your business no matter how small it is.
 If you'll open a physical shop, you can distribute flyers and post banners nearby.

-Starting a buy and sell business has never been easier, thanks to the internet.
+Starting a buy-and-sell business in the Philippines has never been easier, thanks to the internet.
 That's why it's a popular choice among first-time entrepreneurs who want to earn extra income in their free time.